ttrummel/pandapipes-homepage/e2niee.github.io/_pages/about.md

     title:      "Extended ward equivalent test network"
 ---

-pandapower builds on the data analysis library pandas and the power system analysis toolbox PYPOWER to create an easy to use network calculation program aimed at automation of analysis and optimization in power systems.
+pandapipes is an easy to use network calculation program aimed at automation of analysis of district heating and gas systems.
+It utilizes the data analysis library pandas and is also closely related to the power systems calculation program pandapower.

-What started as a convenience wrapper around PYPOWER has evolved into a stand-alone power systems analysis toolbox with extensive power system [model library](#modeling), an [improved power flow solver](#pf) and many other [power systems analysis functions](#analysis).
+pandapipes and pandapower can be used in combination to analyze multi energy networks.
+An environment able to couple both tools is pandapowerpro.

 ## Why another tool?